vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_EmergencyReparentShard.md

   -h, --help                             help for EmergencyReparentShard -i, --ignore-replicas strings          Comma-separated, repeated list of replica tablet aliases to ignore during the emergency reparent.
       --new-primary string               Alias of a tablet that should be the new primary.
 If not specified, the vtctld will select the best candidate to promote.
-      --prevent-cross-cell-promotion     Only promotes a new primary from the same cell as the previous primary --wait-replicas-timeout duration   Time to wait for replicas to catch up in reparenting. (default 30s)
+      --prevent-cross-cell-promotion     Only promotes a new primary from the same cell as the previous primary.
+      --wait-replicas-timeout duration   Time to wait for replicas to catch up in reparenting. (default 30s)
 ```